KruthikRavikanti/WeatherBot/README.md

 # Daily Weather Alerts with n8n

-This project is a small weather alert system built on n8n:
+This project is a weather alert system built on n8n:

-- Users subscribe via a hosted form by entering their email and a comma-separated list of cities.
+- Users subscribe through a form by entering their email and a list of cities.
 - A scheduled workflow runs every morning, loads active subscriptions from Supabase, calls OpenWeatherMap for each city, classifies the weather into alert types, logs the run to Supabase, and sends one summary email per city via Gmail.

 Workflows:

-1. `Weather Alert Subscription` – collects user preferences and stores them in Supabase.
+1. Weather Alert Subscription – collects user details and stores them in Supabase.
-2. `Daily Weather` – cron-style job that sends daily alerts and writes weather logs.
+2. Daily Weather – cron-style job that sends daily alerts and notes them.

 ---